Orthorexia - Anxiety about “Health & Fitness”

 Who we recommend

 Dr. Daphne Bryan

-For adults with PTSD we would recommend Dr Daphne Bryan who is one of our skilled clinical psychologists here at Anxiety House, who works with phobias, grief and loss.
-Daphne uses a variety of psychotherapeutic techniques, including: Cognitive Behavioural Therapy, Mindfulness, Schema and Acceptance, and Commitment Therapy.
-These various treatment options may be particularly beneficial to those suffering from grief and loss and individuals who have developed PTSD.
+For adults experiencing excessive concerns around "healthy eating", we would recommend Dr Daphne Bryan, who is one of our skilled clinical psychologists here at Anxiety House.
+Daphne uses a variety of psychotherapeutic techniques, including: Cognitive Behavioural Therapy, Mindfulness-based therapy, Schema Therapy, and Acceptance, and Commitment Therapy (ACT).

 Kratina, K. (2014).
 Orthorexia Nervosa.
 Retrieved from http://www.easybib.com/reference/guide/apa/website